mountaineerbr/shellChatGPT/README.md

 ## Roadmap

+- The warper is deemed finished in the sense any further updates must not change the user interface significantly.

-- We shall decrease development frequency in 2025, hopefully.
-LLM models in general are not really worth developer efforts sometimes, it is frustating!
+- We shall decrease development frequency in 2025, hopefully. <!-- LLM models in general are not really worth developer efforts sometimes, it is frustating!

-- The warper is deemed finished in the sense any further updates must not change the user interface.
+-->

 - We plan to gradually wind down development of new features in the near future.
 The project will enter a maintenance phase from 2025 onwards, focusing primarily on bug fixes and stability.

-- We plan to deprecate the _image generation and editing_ endpoints when script code becomes obsolete to work with images.
-This does not affect the feature of attaching images to multimodal prompts or receiving image parts from multimodal models.
+- We plan to deprecate the _image generation and image editing_ endpoints when script code becomes obsolete to work with images.

 - Text completions endpoint is planned to be deprecated when there are no models compatible with this endpoint anymore.